-The Grand Union Canal is recognised as a heritage asset, a key strategic Green Infrastructure and wildlife corridor, and a recreation and tourism resource that can be enjoyed for its contribution to the quality of life of this and future generations.
-It is a key feature that contributes to the character of Foxton and the location and design of new development must have appropriate regard for the significance of this asset and its setting.
+The Grand Union Canal is to be conserved as a heritage asset, a key strategic Green Infrastructure and wildlife corridor, recreation and tourism resource, so that it can be enjoyed for its contribution to the quality of life of this and future generations.
+It is a key feature that contributes to the character of Foxton and the design of new development in the vicinity should not detract from it.